GPUOpen-Archive/CodeXL/BUILD.md

 * CXL_build=[debug/release] - build type
 * CXL_build_verbose=1 - verbose output
 * When executing the backend_build.sh script, the following switches are supported:
     * __debug__: performs a debug build
     * __skip-32bitbuild__: skips building the 32-bit binaries
     * __skip-oclprofiler__: skips building the OpenCL profiler binaries
     * __skip-hsaprofiler__: skips building the HSA profiler binaries.
 If building on a system where you don't have HSA/ROCR header files, use this switch to avoid errors due to missing header files
-  * __hsadir <dir>__: by default, when building the HSA Profiler binaries, the build scripts will look for the HSA/ROCR headers under /opt/rocm/hsa.
+    * __hsadir 'dir'__: by default, when building the HSA Profiler binaries, the build scripts will look for the HSA/ROCR headers under /opt/rocm/hsa.
 You can override this location using the "hsadir" switch.
     * __quick__ or __incremental__: performs an incremental build (as opposed to a from-scratch build)
     * __clean__: performs a "clean" of all build targets, removing all intermediate and final output files